-This includes all outdoor burning, such as:
+This includes all outdoor burning on crown land, provincial parks and private property, such as:

 - grass fires